 When providing investigative services to the court,

-should act with care, reliability, and diligence.
-In phone calls, meetings, interviews, and
+act with care, reliability, and diligence.
+In phone calls, meetings, interviews, and other

-other exchanges related to the investigation, custody parenting
+exchanges related to the investigation, custody parenting investigators

-good faith and in a respectful and professional manner.
-All activities must be performed
+faith and in a respectful and professional manner.
+All activities must be performed in a

 custody parenting investigator shall complete all necessary

-continuing education to further knowledge of custody parenting
+education to further knowledge of custody parenting investigations.

 custody parenting investigator shall provide competent